I’m in the mood for pumpkin pie and I use this recipe every year to make a delicious pie for the season of Halloween.

 Mix up all the spices together and then keep in an airtight container.
 This spice can also be used in a pumpkin spiced latte, fruit mince pies for Christmas and any other recipe which calls for such delicious festive spices.

-Alrighty, you’ve got your ingredients, including the spice mix and your punpkin puree, you;re now ready to make the pie.
+Alrighty, you’ve got your ingredients, including the spice mix and your pumpkin puree, you’re now ready to make the pie, and or tarts like me.

-Using a pie tin or glass pie dish (whatever style you prefer) and line it with the pastry you chose.
-You may need to think about rolling out the pastry at room temperature, so you can evenly spread out and line the cake dish (or tine).
-Depending on the type of pastry you have used, you may want to pre-bake (or blind bake as some call it) the pastry in the oven for no more than 30-minutes, to ensure the bottom of the pastry is cooked enough.
+If making a pie, using a pie tin or glass pie dish (whatever style you prefer) and line it with the pastry you chose.
+You may need to think about rolling out the pastry at room temperature, so you can evenly spread out and line the cake dish (or tin).
+Depending on the type of pastry you have used, you may want to pre-bake (or blind bake as some call it) the pastry in the oven for no more than 30-minutes, to ensure the bottom of the pastry is cooked through enough.
+If you are choosing puff pastry for your pie, then you’ll want to think about prefacing it first.

 Cook for 60-minutes at 180 degrees (fan-forced).
 This of course can be changed depending on the type of oven you use.
 But I would keep the temp at no higher than 190 degrees, as you don’t want it to cook too quickly or burn.
 If you do notice the pastry is cooking too quickly, then cover with a sheet of foil and continue cooking.